-- What should a student do if he or she receives a bill from Stark State College?
+- Why would our student receive a bill and what should we do if our student receives a bill from Stark State College?

-- Distribute and collect all CC+ admission materials
+- Distribute and collect all College Credit Plus admission materials.

-- Assure that each student does either COMPASS or ACT test
+- Assure that each student does either COMASS or ACT test.

-- Send all materials to the SSC CC+ coordinator
+- Send all materials to the Stark State College-College Credit Plus coordinator.

-- Compare SSC rosters to high school class lists to be sure students are in the right classes
+- Compare Stark State College rosters to high school class lists to be sure all students are in the right classes.

-- Notify the SSC CC+ coordinator of any changes
+- Notify the Stark State College-College Credit Plus coordinator of any changes.

 - Test scores below those required for the selected course